Should children do strength training?

-Tips for training young athletes from Youth S&C Coach Nick Grantham:
+Tips for training young athletes from Youth S&C Coach, Nick Grantham

 The young performer:

-- should complete a medical examination by a doctor before starting the training programme;
+- Should complete a medical examination by a doctor before starting the training programme;

-- should be mature enough to accept instruction;
+- Should be mature enough to accept instruction;

-- should want to participate in the programme;
+- Should want to participate in the programme;

-- must possess the basic motor skills of their primary sport;
+- Must possess the basic motor skills of their primary sport;

-- must maintain correct form during lifting;
+- Must maintain correct form during lifting;

-- must avoid competition during training.
+- Must avoid competition during training.

-- ensure the young performer is closely supervised during training sessions;
+- Ensure the young performer is closely supervised during training sessions;

-- ensure the training offers variety;
+- Ensure the training offers variety;

-- pay particular attention to the strengthening of the back and abdominal muscles;
+- Pay particular attention to the strengthening of the back and abdominal muscles;

-- ensure that in the event of any pain, training is discontinued;
+- Ensure that in the event of any pain, training is discontinued;

-- ensure that the resistance training programme forms part of a comprehensive programme designed to increase motor skills and fitness levels;
+- Ensure that the resistance training programme forms part of a comprehensive programme designed to increase motor skills and fitness levels;

-- ensure that all exercises are carried out through a full range of motion;
+- Ensure that all exercises are carried out through a full range of motion;

 - Prohibit any attempts at maximal lifts.

-Strength training for kids guidelines
+Strength training for children guidelines